 Interested in entrepreneurship, social justice, and STEM careers?
 This is your opportunity to harness your passion while building relationships through mentorship and project-based learning.

 Young Black, Indigenous, and women of color interested in social justice and science, technology, engineering, and math (STEM), ages 16 to 24, are invited to apply to join YWI Dream STEM Lead, a national six-week project-based, hands-on, intensive virtual mentorship program.
-For more information about the program and how to apply, watch the informational webinar.
-Applications are now open and the application deadline is Thursday, August 5th, 2021, at 11:59 p.m.
+For more information about the program and how to apply, view the informational webinar slides here.
+Applications are now open and the application deadline is Thursday, September 16, 2021, at 11:59 p.m.

 The Women’s Foundation of Minnesota, Best Buy, and uCodeGirl are working in partnership to host YWI Dream STEM Lead, a six-week virtual and tech-centered entrepreneurial experience for 200 young women of color, ages 16 to 24.
 Through YWI Dream STEM Lead, a program initiated by young women for young women, participants will build leadership skills through relationships and mentorships, receive support to increase pathways to STEM careers resulting in a BestBuy participant certification, and increase awareness of their own potential to advance STEM solutions.